Organic Food Myths

 Five or ten years ago, when the major food producers saw that organic food was coming into vogue, what do you think they did?
 They smelled higher prices charged for less product, and started producing organic crops.
 Nearly all organic crops in the United States are either grown, distributed, or sold by exactly the same companies who produce conventional crops.
 They don't care which one you buy.
 You're not striking a blow at anyone, except at your own pocketbook.

 Trader Joe's is a supermarket chain specializing in organic, vegetarian, and alternative foods with hundreds of locations throughout the United States, centered in organic-happy Southern California.
 Shoppers appreciate its image of healthful food in a small-business family atmosphere.
 Really?
 In 2005 alone, Trader Joe's racked up sales estimated at $4.5 billion.
 The company is owned by a family trust set up by German billionaire Theo Albrecht, ranked the 22nd richest man in the world by Forbes in 2004.
 He's the co-founder and CEO of German multi-national ALDI, with global revenue in grocery sales at $37 billion.
 According to Business Week, the decade of the 1990's saw Trader Joe's increase its profits by 1000%.
 Trader Joe's also compensates its employees aggressively, with starting salaries for supervisors at $40,000.
 They hire only non-union workers.
 Now, to any capitalist or business-minded person, there's nothing wrong with any of that (unless you're pro-union or anti-big business).
 It's a great company, and very successful.
-Trader Joe's customers are willing to pay their premium prices to get that healthful image.
+Trader Joe's customers love to embrace that healthful image.
 But they should not kid themselves that they're striking a blow at big business and supporting the little guy.

-- Organic foods are healthier to eat.
+2. Organic foods are healthier to eat.

-Did you ever wonder why Chinese drink only hot tea?
+Did you ever wonder why Chinese people drink only hot tea?
 They boil it to kill the bacteria.
 Most local Chinese farming uses organic methods, in that the only fertilizers used are human and animal waste: Without being boiled, it's basically a nice cup of E. coli.
 In the case of China and other poor nations, the reason for organic farming has less to do with ideology and more to do with lack of access to modern farming technology.

 The National Review reports that Americans believe organic food is healthier by a 2-1 margin, despite the lack of any evidence supporting this.
 When you take the exact same strain of a plant and grow it in two different ways, its chemical and genetic makeup remain the same.
 One may be larger than the other if one growing method was more efficient, but its fundamental makeup and biochemical content is defined by its genes, not by the way it was grown.
 Consumer Reports found no consistent difference in appearance, flavor, or texture.
 A blanket statement like "organic cultivation results in a crop with superior nutritional value" has no logical or factual basis.